-- Note: Change the oil filter more frequently when operating conditions are extremely hot, dusty, or sandy. - 1.
-Drain the oil from the engine; refer to Changing the Oil, page 30. - 2.
-Open the rear access cover; refer to Opening the Rear Access Cover, page 27. - 3.
+Note: Change the oil filter at each oil change when operating conditions are extremely hot, dusty, or sandy.

+- 1. Drain the oil from the engine; refer to Changing the Oil, page 25. - 2.
+Open the rear access cover; refer to Opening the Rear Access Cover, page 23. - 3.
 Remove the old filter and wipe the filter adapter (Fig. 26) gasket surface. - 4.
 Allow a minute or two for the oil to be absorbed by filter material, then pour off the excess oil. - 5.
 Apply a thin coat of new oil to the rubber gasket on the replacement filter (Fig. 26).